mitsuba-renderer/drjit/docs/custom.rst

     using FloatD = ek::DiffArray<Float>; // .. which furthermore tracks derivatives

-We must define the aforementioned callback class deriving from :cpp:class:`CustomOp`, which is a variadic template class parameterized by the type underlying automatic differentiation (`FloatD` in this example), and the function output and input(s).
+We must define the aforementioned callback class deriving from :cpp:struct:`CustomOp`, which is a variadic template class parameterized by the type underlying automatic differentiation (`FloatD` in this example), and the function output and input(s).